bioDS/beast-phylonco/README.md

 ## Software requirements

-This package requires Java 17 and at least [BEAST v2.7](https://github.com/CompEvol/beast2)
+This package requires Java 25 and [BEAST 3](https://github.com/CompEvol/beast3) (currently tracking `2.8.0-beta7`).
+If you need a package built against BEAST v2.7 instead, use a release prior to the BEAST3 migration.

 For dependencies and lphy / lphybeast setup instructions see the [latest release notes](https://github.com/bioDS/beast-phylonco/releases/latest)